flwyd/neoclubhouse/README.md

 This is (currently a proof of concept of) a modern web app to replace the aging Ranger Secret Clubhouse.
 In addition to serving the year-round operational needs of the Black Rock Rangers, it aims to adhere to quality design and modern coding practices so that it's easy for volunteers to add or change functionality without a slow deterioration of the code base.

 If you'd like to contribute to Neoclubhouse, fork this repository, push changes, and open a pull request.
-But first talk with ranger-tech-cadre@burningman.org about your plans.
+But first talk with ranger-tech-cadre@burningman.org about your plans.  _Please add unit tests for your code and use JSDoc comments on classes and important functions._  Run `ng lint` before `git commit`.

 # Notes on Angular